YinxinZhu/elec5620-goup12/README.md

   coach-issued papers aligned to their currently selected state, and launch a self-practice set that pulls random questions from the state bank plus nationally shared items.
+- The **Study progress** area now supports state, topic, and date filters with performance cards, daily attempt trends, learning goal tracking, and state-scoped CSV exports that honour the chosen filters.
+- Wrong answer review has a dedicated **Notebook** page linked from the student navigation for quick access to logged mistakes per state.
 - During an exam the learner receives a compact navigator, countdown timer, and a structured review view with pagination (five questions per page) that can be filtered to show only incorrect answers.
+Saved responses instantly turn their navigator buttons green so it is obvious which items are complete.
 Timed sessions are persisted so refreshes do not lose progress.
+- The learner dashboard surfaces the assigned coach's upcoming availability and lets students book open slots directly.
+Confirmations immediately convert the slot to a booked state on both the student and coach dashboards, while cancellation windows follow the training policy: more than 24 hours' notice cancels instantly, requests within 24 hours but outside two hours require coach approval, and the final two-hour window locks the booking.
 - Question banks and exam papers respect state boundaries: uploading questions or building papers captures the state scope, and students only see the variants targeted to their chosen jurisdiction.